putao537/Awesome-Embodied-AI/README.md

 <details>
   <summary> Others </summary>

+  - **Embodied Question Answering** (CVPR 2018, [[PDF]](https://arxiv.org/abs/1711.11543)) puts an intelligent agent at random location in a 3D environment and asked a question.
+The agent must first intelligently navigate to explore the environment, gather necessary visual information through first-person (egocentric) vision, and then answer the question.

+  - **IQA** (CVPR 2018, [[PDF]](https://arxiv.org/abs/1712.03316)) puts an intelligent agent at random location in a 3D environment and asked a question.
+This task requires an agent to navigate around the scene, acquire visual understanding of scene elements, interact with objects (e.g. open refrigerators) and plan for a series of actions conditioned on the question.

   - **Rearrangement** (arxiv 2020, [[PDF]](https://arxiv.org/pdf/2011.01975.pdf)) requires an agent moves objects in a room, such that they are restored to a given initial configuration.